iansowinski/fotografia/README.md

 There are several philosophical references here - from the idea of deism through observer effect up to AI self-awareness problem.

-Work will be exhibited in Poznań, Poland in 2017.
+Work will be exhibited at [Rotunda gallery](http://uap.edu.pl/ctg/wystawy/) (Poznań, Poland) 22-23.02.2017.